nrzameer/API_Automation_Framework/README.md

 # API_Automation_Framework
-This project shows how restassured is used to develop API Automation
+This project shows how to perform API Automation using restassured+java.
+Also this is an example for framewrok.